Khao Yai Experiences

-Close Encounter with Bull Elephant
+Close Encounter with Wild Elephant

 On Elephant Day (13/3), Thailand acknowledges the majestic and powerful animal that forms such an integral part of the national identity.